Updated: February 6, 20223

-In addition to considering published CDC data, our protocols take several other data points into account.
+When making decisions in regards to our COVID-19 protocols, we take several other data points into account.

-- We will be serving approximately 400 families per week this fall.
+- We serve approximately 400 families per week.

 - Program families hail from over 30 communities across three states.